Nalipp/cs_concepts/udemy/AlgoCasts/README.md

 Binary Search Tree -> each node can only have two children and it must be ordered (such as small to left, large to right)

+interview tip : make sure you clairify the tree is ordered or not